acolinisi/hpsc/README.md

    repos.

-2. Child hashes committed to the `master` branch of this parent repo should be in the `hpsc` branch (which has the role of `master`) in the respective child repo.
+2. Child hashes committed to the `master` branch of this parent repo should be in the `snap` branch in the respective child repo.
 Otherwise, the commit in the parent repo would snapshot *forks*.

    It is useful to snapshot forks, but simply keep them in a branch of this repo.
 Snapshots of forks are useful, for example, when recording a snapshot of a feature tested on top of a (previous) snapshot, prior to rebasing